aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertconnector/_index.md

 ---

-## insertConnector(int, int, float, float, float, float, boolean) method
+## insertConnector(int index, int shapeType, float x, float y, float width, float height, boolean createFromTemplate)  method

  Creates a new Connector and inserts it to the collection at the specified index.